A woman in a fashion shop relying on AI to choose an item

 However, instead of replacing the human touch completely, the company collaborated with Silvia Badalotti, a Digital AI Prompt Designer, who treated AI as a creative partner in the process rather than just a tool.

 • AI-powered chatbots: Smart assistants like that act like human agents, offering the same level of personalized service that an in-store employee would, helping buyers find what they are looking for, and solving all sorts of problems.
-AI chatbots play an important role in improving customer service, especially now when over 60% of people expect a reply to their query within less than 10 minutes.

 • Inclusive shopping: Companies like Lalaland, a Dutch tech start-up, are pioneering AI-generated virtual models with diverse body shapes and skin tones.
 By collaborating with brands like Levi Strauss & Co., they help fashion retailers supplement human models with AI-generated ones, which increases model diversity in a sustainable and engaging way.

 • Visual search: Instead of typing keywords, AI allows users to look for products by simply uploading an image.
-For example, if a shopper sees a dress they like but doesn’t know its name, they can upload a photo, and AI will analyze the image’s features to find the same or similar fashion items.

 • Automated returns and exchange processes: When a customer wants to return a product, AI provides accurate instructions, generates return labels or schedules pickups.
 It also tracks the status of returns in real-time and keeps customers informed.
-This works well for both clients and retailers.

 CompanyHeadquartersAI usage in fashion retailCompany size